Conditions of probation

 If you are on felony probation you must consult with your probation or parole officer before any international travel.
 Some countries do not allow visitors with convictions, even after discharge from probation.

-If you are convicted of a felony you lose the right to vote or hold public office until court-ordered discharge from probation or end of sentence.
-At that time, your civil rights are restored, including the right to vote in this state and the right to be elected to public office.
+If you are convicted of a felony you lose the right to hold public office until court-ordered discharge from probation or end of sentence.
+At that time, your civil rights are restored, including the right to be elected to public office.

 Possession of firearms